Interior secretary was involved in Vigneto whistleblower case, document shows

 “It’s likely that an appreciable volume of groundwater will be withdrawn to serve the development,” Spangle wrote in 2016.
 “That is likely to reduce the river’s flow,” in stretches proposed or designated as critical habitat for three endangered and threatened species, Spangle wrote.

-In its brief, however the Justice Department said that since this development can proceed without the federal permit, development activities outside the washes are outside the Army Corps’ control.
+In its brief, however, the Justice Department said that since this development can proceed without the federal permit, development activities outside the washes are outside the Army Corps’ control.

 In a November 2019 letter to Grijalva’s committee, Interior official Cole Rojewski said Spangle’s original position put the department at risk of violating its legal obligations.